linkel/stokes-einstein/README.md

 - [x] Make the slider affect particle size
 - [x] Math to make the particle size scale accordingly with slider
 - [x] Determine appropriate range sizes for the slider in concordance with the expected variable sizes
-- [ ] Make it prettier: select appropriate colors and adjust layout
+- [x] Make it prettier phase 1: select appropriate colors and adjust layout
-- [ ] Make equation pulse the variable that the slider is changing
+- [ ] Make equation pulse the variable that the slider is changing or some other fancy effect
 - [ ] Add example molecules and suggested settings for each variable (for water, oil, etc.)
 - [ ] Verify it displays reasonably well on mobile
-- [ ] Add informational text on theory and DLS
+- [x] Add informational text on theory and DLS